slackhq/nebula/examples/quickstart-vagrant/README.md

 `ssh vagrant@<ip-address-in-vagrant-file` (password for the vagrant user on the boxes is `vagrant`)

-Some quick tests once the vagrant boxes are up are to ping from `generic1.vagrant` to `generic2.vagrant` using their respective nebula ip address.
+Some quick tests once the vagrant boxes are up are to ping from `generic1.vagrant` to `generic2.vagrant` using their respective Nebula ip address.

 ```
 vagrant@generic1:~$ ping 10.168.91.220